-- 5 Click Start, then select Control Panel.
-If you do not see the Printers and Faxes icon, click Switch to Classic View. - 6 Click/double-click the Printers and Faxes icon, then click Add a printer.
+- 6 Click/double-click the Printers and Faxes or Printers icon, then click Add a printer.
 The Add Printer Wizard window opens. - 7 Install your printer by following the on-screen instructions.

 Refer to your peripheral device's user guide for installation information and tips.
 Because most installation software is periodically updated, you should also check the manufacturer's Web site for driver updates.